 The island of Penang has always been a city we love visiting.
 When we lived in nearby Ipoh, we always looked forward to a weekend getaway in Penang and our youngest son was born there.

 Penang is an island off the north west side of peninsular Malaysia that gained prominence as a major hub of British trading through the Malacca Straits in the 1800s.
 While Penang has evolved to be a centre for IT, it still possesses an old Asia cultural charm with its Chinese heritage shop houses, trishaws with umbrellas, and street food spilling out onto the streets.

 When visiting Penang, most visitors choose to base themselves in the heritage quarter of Georgetown, or out near the beaches of Batu Ferringhi.
 The island is small enough that you can travel between the two easily and there are lots of great things to see and do in both areas.
-If culture and food is your priority, choose to stay in Georgetown.
-If you are interested in some beach time and relaxation, base yourself at Batu Ferringhi.
+When trying to determine where to stay in Penang, choose Georgetown if culture and food is your priority or Batu Ferringhi if you are interested in some beach time and relaxation.